jxnl/spiral-mcp/README.md

 python src/test_tools.py
 ```

-This will:

-1. List all available Spiral models
-2. Test the generation capability with a sample prompt
+This will run tests for all available tools to verify their functionality.

 ## MCP Tools

-The server implements two MCP tools:
+The server implements four powerful MCP tools:

 ### list_models